Mullwood Partnership, 28 Grosvenor Street, London, W1K 4QR, Tel: 0207 118 0608. We provide executive and non-executive search and research services.

 Interim/Contractors data: six years in line with HMRC reporting requirements.

 Client contact details: six years from our last contact with you.

 With your prior knowledge and permission, your personal data is shared with the client who initiates a search.
 We may also conduct checks on you to verify the information you have provided and where we do this, with your prior knowledge and permission, we may share your information with, for example, external verification companies.
-Mullwood Partnership may also share your personal data within our associated companies, namely Zachariah Wolfe and Oliver Brookes, for the proper purposes of an employment business and access will be restricted to those personnel to whom it is necessary.
+Mullwood Partnership may also share your personal data within our associated companies, namely Zachariah Wolfe, Goodman Harris, Oliver Brookes and Informed Research, for the proper purposes of an employment business and access will be restricted to those personnel to whom it is necessary.

 For prospective candidates, interim contractors, referees and clients, our processing is necessary for our legitimate interests in that we need the information in order to be able to assess suitability for potential roles, to find potential candidates and to contact clients and referees.

 If you are shortlisted as a candidate, then this may involve the processing of more detailed personal data including high-risk data such as eligibility to work documentation and or/bank account information for interim contractors .
 For clients, we may also rely on our processing being necessary to perform a contract for you, for example in contacting you.

 If you do not provide the personal data necessary, or withdraw your permission for the processing of your personal data, we may not be able to match you with available job opportunities.

 No, we do not carry out automated profiling.

 With your prior knowledge and permission, we may transfer your personal data to clients and partners in countries outside the EEA.
 These countries privacy laws may be different from those in your home country.
 Where we transfer data to a country which has not been deemed to provide adequate data protection standards we always have security measures and approved model clauses in place to protect your personal data.
 To find out more about how we safeguard your information as related to transfers contact us on [email protected]